- Program Profiles

-Maximum enrollment 32 each cohort
+Maximum enrollment 32 each cohort.
+Typical enrollment 24-30.

-3 Full Time Faculty
+2 Full Time Faculty

-taught using the flipped classroom approach in a hybrid format.
+The Electro-Mechanical Technology program is rooted in rigorous and thorough electronics and motor control.
+These skills remain in continual demand regardless of industry.
+Additionally, content for the first year electronics, hydraulics, and motor control courses has been placed online and the courses are taught using the flipped classroom approach in a hybrid format.
 Students watch lectures at the time and place of their own choosing and class time is spent in a hardware lab working with actual equipment.
 The online format additionally allows a student to review content and cuts down on text book expense.

 The Renewable Energy Technology program was created with the assistance of GE, Vestas, Siemens, Avangrid, and EDF.
-Since rebranding the program as Electro-Mechanical Technology, the STEM committee has grown to include representatives of Bonneville Power Administration, US Army Corps of Engineers, Cardinal Glass, Turtle Island Foods, HP, Insitu, HoodTech, CloudCap, and SDS Lumber.
+Since rebranding the program as Electro-Mechanical Technology the STEM committee has grown to include representatives of Bonneville Power Administration, US Army Corps of Engineers, Cardinal Glass, Turtle Island Foods, HP, Insitu, 3 HoodTech, CloudCap, and SDS Lumber.

 Columbia Gorge Community College’s (CGCC) Renewable Energy Technology program was one of the first three schools to receive the American Wind Energy Association’s (AWEA) seal of approval in 2011.
-CGCC’s Electro-Mechanical Technology program was awarded a grant from the
+CGCC’s Electro-Mechanical Technology program was awarded a second grant from the